captaineywick/Data-Analysis-Portfolio/Python/UK Sales Transaction/README.md

 # Sales Transaction Data Analysis

-This portfolio folder contains a data analysis project on a sales transaction dataset for a UK-based e-commerce business.
+This folder contains a data analysis project on a sales transaction dataset for a UK-based e-commerce business.
 The dataset contains one year of sales transaction data for gifts and homewares sold through the business's website.

 ## Files